AntoninJuquel/ChunkSystem/README.md

 Base chunk class with helper functions

 ### ChunkManager
-The ChunkManager triggers 3 events passing a Vector2 in arguments:
+The ChunkManager triggers 3 events passing a Bounds in arguments:
 - onChunkCreated
 - onChunkEnabled
 - onChunkDisabled